jmillerv/instagram-aim-status/README.md

 ```

-For example, the `./app get-artist 3oh!3` will yield `bash: !3: event not found`

-Escaped you'll get a response with lyrics

 ### Special Characters

-If you get an error from a band with a special character, try escaping it with a `\`
+Special characters can cause issues.
+For example, the `./app get-artist 3oh!3` will yield `bash: !3: event not found` If you get an error from a band with a special character, try escaping it with a `\`

+ex: `./app get-artist 3oh\!3`

 ## Required Dependencies